notmyst33d/mediatek-developer-reference/src/kernel/audio.md

 <div class="warning">
-Mediatek ALSA drivers are highly unstable when using ALSA API manually and they may cause a kernel panic.
+Kernel drivers are highly unstable when using ALSA API manually and they may cause a kernel panic.
 Consider interfacing with Audio HAL instead.
 </div>

 # Audio
-Modern Mediatek ALSA drivers use kernel streaming, multiple buffers are allocated and are routed dynamically using [ALSA controls](#alsa-controls).
+Modern kernel drivers use kernel streaming, multiple buffers are allocated and are routed dynamically using [ALSA controls](#alsa-controls).

 ## Terminology
 - **ADDA** - Analog to Digital & Digital to Analog Converter.
 Usually used for headphones due to ADDA's ability to handle both headset and it's microphone.